5 CV Mistakes and How to Avoid Them

 At Sobiaonline, we simply call it “introduction” as its primary purpose is to introduce the employer or recruiter to the main CV.

-This situation might be attributed to poor understanding of job seekers on the rationale of this section, the nature of content that should be presented here, and as well, the formatting style to use.
+This situation might be attributed to a poor understanding of the rationale of this section, the nature of the content that should be presented therein, and as well, the formatting style to use.

-The objective of this section is to lure the reader to go down to the other sections of your CV and not throw your CV in the dustbin within 6 seconds!
+The objective of a CV introductory section is to lure the reader to go down to the other sections of your CV and not discard your CV within 6 seconds!

 This underscores the need for this section to be brief and straight to the point, such that readers will not be bored.